informalsystems/quartz/crates/contracts/core/SPEC.md

 - `Attested<M, A>`: A wrapper struct that holds a message `M` and its attestation `A`.
 - `Attestation`: A trait that defines the common interface for different attestation types.
 - `DcapAttestation`: A struct representing a DCAP attestation.
-- `EpidAttestation`: A struct representing an EPID attestation.
 - `MockAttestation`: A struct for mocking attestations in test environments.

 ## Implementation